ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/datamodel/table.md

 In addition to automatically splitting shards, you can create an empty table with a predefined number of shards.
 You can manually set the exact shard key split range or evenly split it into a predefined number of shards.
 In this case, ranges are created based on the first component of the primary key.
 You can set even splitting for tables that have a Uint64 or Uint32 integer as the first component of the primary key.

-Partitioning parameters refer to the table itself rather than to secondary indexes built from its data.
+Partitioning parameters refer to the table itself rather than to secondary indexes built on its data.
 Each index is served by its own set of shards and decisions to split or merge its partitions are made independently based on the default settings.
 These settings may become available to users in the future like the settings of the main table.

 A split or a merge usually takes about 500 milliseconds.
 During this time, the data involved in the operation becomes temporarily unavailable for reads and writes.
 Without raising it to the application level, special wrapper methods in the {{ ydb-short-name }} SDK make automatic retries when they discover that a shard is being split or merged.
 Please note that if the system is overloaded for some reason (for example, due to a general shortage of CPU or insufficient DB disk throughput), split and merge operations may take longer.